MOxUnit/MOxUnit/README.md

     + On the Matlab or GNU Octave prompt, `cd` to the `MOxUnit` root directory, then run:

         ```matlab
         cd MOxUnit          % cd to MOxUnit subdirectory
-        addpath(pwd())  % add the current directory to the Matlab/GNU Octave path
+        moxunit_set_path()  % add the current directory to the Matlab/GNU Octave path
         savepath            % save the path
         ```

 ### Running MOxUnit tests